Rethinking risk

 "We think you should look at your investment plan at least once a year," says Michael Christy, vice president of Advanced Planning at Fidelity.
 "If it's been a year or longer, you should review your strategy and investment mix in light of changes in your life.
 It may be time to make some changes."

 If you are starting to approach your goal, say entering retirement, and will need to draw from your portfolio to cover living expenses, it may make sense to adjust your portfolio to become less risky.
-For example, you may want less invested in stocks and more in high quality bonds, or more cash savings to help cover your expenses without selling securities.
+For example, you may want to be less invested in stocks and more in high quality bonds, or more cash savings to help cover your expenses without selling securities.
 See below to see how different investment mixes have performed historically.

 2. You've had a big change in your life

 Everyone faces big changes from time to time.
 Maybe you adopted a child, or your child moved out and got a job.
-Maybe you quit your job to start a new business, or spent some of your emergency fund when you needed a new car.
+Maybe you quit your job to start a new business, or spent some of your emergency savings when you needed a new car.
 Whatever the reason, major financial changes can have a big impact on your financial ability to handle the risks that come with investing.

 Why?
 Well, just like you need time to be able to ride out down periods in the markets, you need the financial ability to leave your money invested.
 If you lose your job in a recession, you may need to tap into your savings sooner than you expected, and you don't want the mortgage money tied up in stocks.
 As legendary investor Peter Lynch told Viewpoints: "If you need your money in less than 3 years, it shouldn't be in stocks."